Back to Reference

 Revised Bloom's Taxonomy: A Modern Approach

-Fast forward to 2001, and Bloom's Taxonomy received a significant update by Lorin Anderson, a former student of Bloom, and David Krathwohl.
+Fast forward to 2001, when a team of cognitive psychologists and curriculum theorists—including Lorin Anderson, a former student of Bloom, and David Krathwohl—published a revision of Bloom's Taxonomy with the new title *A Taxonomy for Teaching, Learning, and Assessment*.
 The revised version redefined the original taxonomy to better reflect a more dynamic conception of classification.

 Key updates include changes in terminology and the introduction of a two-dimensional framework.
 The revised taxonomy focuses on both the cognitive process (thinking) and the knowledge dimension (content).
 The six updated levels are: